-Partners report their emission reductions data for the previous year, so for the 2014 reporting period, 92,856 pounds of ozone-forming emissions were reduced by Partners.
-That makes a total of nearly 2.6 million pounds in the last five years.
-As a whole the average emissions per employee reduced by 4.05% and the average Partner reduction was 2.91%.
+Partners report their emission reductions data for the previous year, and for the 2015 reporting period, they reduced 685,794 pounds of ozone-forming emissions.
+That makes a total of over 2.2 million pounds in the last five years.
+Total emissions per employee was reduced by 2.26% from all of the Partner's baseline years with the total emissions reduced by 2.87%.
 For more information on the Clean Air Partners Program, please visit the website at www.cleanairpartnerstx.org.